bethmartin/sci-RNA-seq3_pipeline/README.md

 ***scRNA_seq_pipeline.sh*** \
     Change the "script_path" at the top to the folder where you've put all the scripts\
-    Change the "python_path" in the common settings to where you have python v2.7\
+    Change the "python_path" in the common settings to where you have python, if you want to use a specific python environment.
+It's written now to use python on the cluster.
     For *each* experiment, you will have to change the experiment-specific settings\
         fastq_folder = where you put the fastq files after demuxing\
         all_output_folder = where all the output is going\